paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Listened to Syntax podcast about [CSS Layout](https://syntax.fm/show/104/css-layout), reviewing the basics including position, viewport units, responsive design. **Investigate**: viewport units vmin and vmax.
+* Learnt how to use SkyFonts to install Google Fonts on to desktop; installed fonts for portfolio project

 #### Project:
 * Finished some minor details of portfolio front page design, tweaking colours.